MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx_calldown.md

 The <b>LowIoContext.Operation</b> member is set to LOWIO_OP_FSCTL.

+The <b>LowIoContext.ResourceThreadId</b> member is set to the thread of the process that initiated the operation in RDBSS.

 The <b>LowIoContext.ParamsFor.FsCtl.FsControlCode</b> member is set to the FSCTL major control code.

 The <b>LowIoContext.ParamsFor.FsCtl.MinorFunction</b> member is set to the FSCTL minor control code.